ibm-cloud-docs/cloud-databases/terra-tutorial.md

 {: #tutorial-provision-postgres-provision-instance}
 {: step}

-1. To set up a deployment environment, create a resource group.
-By organizing your services into resource groups, you can organize your account resources for access control and billing purposes.
+1. To set up a deployment environment, create a resource group that organizes your account resources for access control and billing purposes.
 For more information, see [Using the catalog](/docs/databases-for-postgresql?topic=cloud-databases-provisioning#catalog).

    Example
    ```terraform